haidara02/got/README.md

 # got

 ## Description
-GOT is a lightweight version control system inspired by Git.
+got is a lightweight version control system inspired by Git.
 It provides basic functionalities for creating repositories, tracking file changes, committing updates, and managing branches.
 Designed to work in POSIX-compatible Shell, GOT offers a simple interface for managing file versions and changes.

 ## Command List
 1. **got-init**